WASHINGTON

 An added bonus is the fact that it is located a mere two miles east of the famed Bridge of the Gods.
 The bridge was built in 1920 and spawns the Columbia River effectively connecting Stevenson, WA to Cascade Locks, OR.

+RESTAURANTS: In Long Beach, we enjoy Scoopers, The Pickle Fish, and The Lost Roo.
+On a clear day, the views from the Pickled Fish are gorgeous.
+In Stevenson we typically lounge around the lodge.
+However, we have enjoyed dinner at the Red Bluff Taphouse located right off highway 14 in downtown.
 The McMenamins Kalama Harbor Lodge, in downtown Kalama, is a unique, and a little bit eccentric restaurant located right on the Columbia River.
 Above the restaurant are 40 guest rooms as well as a couple of hidden rooms.
 This area is expanding and is a fun place to go for a night out and a walk along the river front.

 ADVENTURE(S): In 2017 twelve year old Bailey came up with the idea to climb Mt.
 St Helens.
 After a full year of training Jill, Bailey, my Mom (Raelyn), and I climbed Mt.
 St. Helens in October of 2018.